What is the Virtual Microscope and what is its FDA breakthrough, BrainSee?

 The first Virtual Microscope, known as DarmiScope, is an advanced, AI-powered, prognostic medical image processing algorithm that analyzes human brain MRI, combines it with basic cognitive screening, scores, and provides quantitative prognosis for mild cognitive impairments.
-BrainSee, the first Virtual Microscope product with FDA breakthrough designation, provides the likelihood of progression from mild cognitive impairment to dementia within the next 5 years.
+BrainSee, the first Virtual Microscope product in development with FDA breakthrough designation, provides the likelihood of progression from mild cognitive impairment to dementia within the next 5 years.
 BrainSee can also generate brain maps that localize and quantify microscopic changes throughout the brain.

 Is there a virtual microscope for other organs?

 No. Darmiyan has created DarmiScope, the first virtual microscope of biological tissues.
 Although the core technology is fine-tuned for the human brain, it can be calibrated for other organs as well.

 How does this software resemble a microscope?

 DarmiScope extracts biologically meaningful information from every voxel (3D pixel) of a brain MRI image.
 DarmiScope generates quantitative brain maps, non-invasively, as if the entire brain was analyzed under a microscope.

 What inputs are required?